Welcome to Year One!

 Within all of our topics we will incorporate a WOW event including a visit to the War Memorial Park, a trip to All Things Wild, a special visit from a palaeontologist and an exciting adventure to a toy museum.
 The children’s learning will also take them outside daily, where we will use our natural environment to further enhance some of our topics.
 We look forward to inviting you to join us in school to work with your children at our termly parent events and to celebrate your child's learning throughout the school year and working with you to ensure your child has a happy and successful year.

 Early Reading at Manor Park

 At Manor Park, we place a high priority on early reading and phonics and we work hard to develop a love of reading throughout the school.
 It is widely accepted that reading is one of the most powerful and important skills a child can learn and is often a predictor for early success.
 We recognise the powerful impact that parents have on their children and their child’s education and this is why we thoroughly appreciate you working alongside us throughout your child’s reading journey.
-Each class has a login, which will be shared with you, to access hundreds of Oxford Owl e-book library and RWInc e-book library so that you can support your child's reading at home, linked to what is being taught at school.
+Each class has a login, which will be shared with you, to access hundreds of exciting Oxford Reading Buddy books to encourage lots of reading at home.
+We also offer RWInc e-books so that you can support your child's reading at home, linked to what is being taught at school in phonics.
 Children are also encouraged to read for pleasure, taking home a library book weekly from our Big Red Library Bus.